Energy drinks: Do they really boost energy?

 Mixing energy drinks with alcohol may be even more problematic.
 Energy drinks can blunt the feeling of intoxication, which may lead to heavier drinking and alcohol-related injuries.

-For most people, occasional energy drinks are fine, but try to limit yourself to about 16 ounces (500 milliliters) a day.
-If you're consistently fatigued or run-down, however, consider a better — and healthier — way to boost your energy.
+For most people, occasional energy drinks are fine, but the amount of caffeine can vary from product to product.
+Try to limit yourself to no more than 400 milligrams of caffeine a day from all sources.
+If you're consistently fatigued or run-down, however, consider healthier ways to boost your energy.